szunami/staircases/devlog.md

 carry: take max value of y, leave other components
 intrinsic: set it to new value. should be unique anyway

+This system mostly works.
+We have to be careful about steps pushing each other.
+Maybe this can be solved when the graph is built?

+Moving left; might require clamping

+Falling escalator also seems to work but not past 1 frame?

 ## 20210208
 ---